 •Higher rates of osteoporosis (fluoride decreases bone strength and elasticity)

 •Lower IQ (fluoride affects central nervous system during early fetal development)

 Furthermore, fluoride causes cancer, brittle bones, dental fluorosis (white spots on the teeth), and neurological impairment.

 If a child swallows more than a pea size amount of toothpaste, the product label advises to call the poison control centre.
 In dental offices, fluoride treatments are 1000 times more concentrated than toothpaste.
 Why would we place this in your mouth or in your child’s mouth?

 Our philosophy is that your health comes first.
 We will always remain current with science and provide guidance through the various research.
 We are committed to offering balanced, sensible treatment.

-What is the Amalgam Controversy and what does Schecter Dental do?
+What is the Amalgam Controversy?

 Patients come in often questioning the safety of their amalgam fillings.
 Primarily, this is due to the mercury found in these amalgam fillings.